snalli/mnemosyne-gcc/README.md

 * scons -h <For more options>
 ```

-# TO BUILD AND RUN A SIMPLE EXAMPLE:
+# Run a simple example:

 * Simple example
 	- Read and modify value of persistent flag across executions